KxSystems/docs/docs/about/search.md

 ---
-title: Searching Kx documentation site
+title: Searching Kx documentation site – About – kdb+ and q documentation
 description: How to use the custom search tool on the Kx documentation site
 author: Stephen Taylor
 keywords: kdb+, keyword, namespace, operator, overload, q, search, space, term